-A traditional itinerary involving the northern part of Galapagos will include a visit to Santa Cruz, Bartolome, Santiago, Ganovesa and Santa Fe.
-Check out what you will encounter on each one of the islands:
+A traditional itinerary involving the northern routes of Galapagos may include visits to Santa Cruz, Bartolome, Santiago, Genovesa and Santa Fe.
+Here is a guide to what you will find on each island.

 Santa Cruz Island

 Everyone cruising the northern islands will set foot on Santa Cruz, because Puerto Ayora is either the start or end point of your cruise.
 So, you will almost certainly visit the iconic Charles Darwin Research Station, as well as the Highlands of Santa Cruz.
 This is often a highlight for many clients, as the Giant Tortoise can be found here!

 But there is plenty more to see on Santa Cruz!
 In fact, we highly recommend adding a few nights’ accommodation after your cruise so you can explore the island in depth.
 From moderate hotels to luxury all-inclusive lodges, there are plenty of options for those keen to spend more time in the Galapagos.
 For those interested in scuba diving, extending your stay on Santa Cruz will allow time for underwater explorations.
 And there are more adventure activities on offer, including kayaking, biking and hiking!